 Postdoctoral Research At Texas A&M University: Professor Kevin Burgess

 Dr. Burgess has a diversity of interests, but currently, his research focuses on small molecules interacting with protein surfaces.
-Half his group studies the rational design of small molecules to interfere with protein-protein interactions, while the other researches small molecules that bind certain cell surface receptors, hence can be used as preclinical imaging and therapeutic agents.
+Half his group studies the rational design of small molecules to interfere with protein-protein interactions.
+In contrast, the other researches small molecules that bind certain cell surface receptors hence can be used as preclinical imaging and therapeutic agents.

 Burgess Group Home Page: here.